muadelm/MITx_Analytics_Edge/CART model_Supreme Court Forecasting/README.md

-# The project is part of the MITx analytics edge course
+# The project is part of the MITx Analytics Edge course

-It shows how to:
+Part of the course is directed toward explaining end to end how to apply, build, and assess tree models.

+The project aims to show the following:
 * build decision tree models
 * visualize the decision tree model
 * evaluate the model using classification report, confusion matrix and accuracy metric